GabeScott/standard-works-vault/General Conference/2019 October - Closing Remarks.md

 Individual worthiness to enter the Lord’s house requires much individual spiritual preparation.
 But with the Lord’s help, nothing is impossible.
 In some respects, it is easier to build a temple than it is to build a people prepared for a temple.
 Individual worthiness requires a total conversion of mind and heart to be more like the Lord, to be an honest citizen, to be a better example, and to be a holier person.

-I testify that such preparatory work brings innumerable blessings in this life and inconceivable blessings for the life to come, including the perpetuation of your family unit throughout all eternity “in a state of never-ending happiness.”
+I testify that such preparatory work brings innumerable blessings in this life and inconceivable blessings for the life to come, including the perpetuation of your family unit throughout all eternity “in a state of never-ending happiness.”[^1]

 Now I would like to turn to another topic: plans for the coming year.
 In the springtime of the year 2020, it will be exactly 200 years since Joseph Smith experienced the theophany that we know as the First Vision.
 God the Father and His Beloved Son, Jesus Christ, appeared to Joseph, a 14-year-old youth.
-That event marked the onset of the Restoration of the gospel of Jesus Christ in its fulness, precisely as foretold in the Holy Bible.
+That event marked the onset of the Restoration of the gospel of Jesus Christ in its fulness, precisely as foretold in the Holy Bible.[^2]

 Then came a succession of visits from heavenly messengers, including Moroni, John the Baptist, and the early Apostles Peter, James, and John.
 Others followed, including Moses, Elias, and Elijah.
 Each brought divine authority to bless God’s children on the earth once again.